-- Kenneth She, CEO, Humansa
+- Kenneth She, CEO, Humansa\

-Kenneth She was the CEO of Humansa from September 2018 to October 2020.
-Humansa was a holistic health care service provider set up to address crossgenerational caring needs.
+Kenneth She is the Head of Aging & Wellness at New World Development (NWD).
+He joined NWD in September 2018 to lead Humansa, a holistic health care service provider to address cross-generational caring needs.
 Prior to joining NWD, Kenneth was the General Manager of Uber Hong Kong and before that an investment banker.
 He was a graduate of Li Po Chun United World College and did the Master of Engineering at University of Oxford.
 Kenneth joined NWD to lead Humansa, partly because of his personal aspirations to improve the quality of elderly care in Hong Kong.
 From a young age, he accompanied his parents to visit his grandparents at elderly homes and observed the inadequacies.

 The Company

 Humansa is part of the NWD group.
 Founded in 1970, NWD is a publicly-listed company with businesses in property development, infrastructure and services, retail, hotels and serviced apartments.
 Dr Adrian Cheng, Executive Vice Chairman and Chief Executive Officer of NWD, is the third generation of the family.
 He has been transforming the NWD as a progressive, innovative and entrepreneurial organisation since he assumed the Joint General Manager position in 2012.

 Humansa was established in 2018 to provide quality and holistic health and care services.

+\ Kenneth She was the CEO of Humansa from September 2018 to October 2020.

 Turning a Social Problem into a Business Opportunity

 HKSAR

 Company Vision and Values

 NWD seeks to build a better society through innovation and sustainable growth.
 Its core values are:

 - Intrapreneurship

 - Innovation

 - Internationalism

 - Anticipating customer needs

 - Nurturing young talents

 The Opportunity

 Turning an Ageing Society into Opportunity

 Like many other economies, Hong Kong is facing the challenges of a rapidly ageing population, with increasing pressure on the public hospital system, growing demand for residential care services and community care services for the frail elderly, and the need to educate the public on the concepts of preventive health care and active ageing.
 By 2037, the number of Hongkongers aged 65 and above is expected to more than double to 2.5 million.
 According to Consumer Council data, the elderly care market in Hong Kong is estimated to be worth almost HK\$140 billion by 2036.

 Driven by the company vision and values,

 Dr Cheng saw the enormous needs and

 opportunities in the ageing society of Hong

 Kong and the Greater Bay Area.
 He hired

 Kenneth in 2018 to spearhead the setting

 up of Humansa, an eponym of "Human" and

 "Answer".
 It seeks to take an innovative approach to address the cross-generational caring needs through a professional, holistic and humanised approach.

 The Strategy

 Reimagining Ageing

 Kenneth underscores the need to reimagine the needs of the elderly and their carers in Hong Kong with (1) a lot more attention to preventive care to reduce the social and family burdens in caring for the elderly and (2) a step change in upgrading the quality of elderly care services, powered by technology and business model innovation.
 Humansa was therefore conceived as a quality and holistic health care service provider with services ranging from wellness, health screening, rehabilitation, home care and home management.
 "Hong Kong is lagging very much behind Japan or even Taiwan in elderly care provisions.
 There is a lot we can do to raise the bar," Kenneth said.